 When you go ashore, you travel from water to dry land.
 This is always what seafarers do when they are in port as most of their time is spent at sea.

-Due to the nature of our work, seafarers are in a constant stress and pressure.
-Our environment is different and anything could go wrong especially if the voyage is too long, too short or too risky.
+Due to the nature of our work, seafarers are under constant stress and pressure.
+Our environment is different and anything could go wrong especially if the voyage is too long, too short, or too risky.

 Unlike any land-based jobs, we can’t just file a leave of absence on the next day if we feel like the stress is too much to handle.
 There is no place for us on board to go to some quiet place to renew our senses and shake off the stress toxins.

-1. Going ashore keeps our mind sharp.
+1. Going ashore keeps our minds sharp

 You may have been familiar with the saying,

 “All work and no play makes Pepe a dull boy.”